 Glenn Stok applies his engineering background to explore technological advances with vintage electronics and writes to share his experience.

-I still have my father's Vintage Webster-Chicago recorder that uses magnetic steel wire spools (or reels).
-Here’s a little history of this antique audio recorder.
+I still have my father's Vintage Webster-Chicago audio recorder from the 1950s.
+It uses magnetic steel wire spools (or reels) instead of tape.
+Here’s a little history of this unusual antique device.
 I also included a video below that I made so you can hear it play.

 Steel wire spools were used for audio recording before using magnetic tape.
-The method using wire was troublesome since it tended to break, and we couldn't splice it back together.
+Unfortunately, using wire was troublesome since it tended to break, and we couldn't splice it back together.

 The method of recording with wire spools was similar to how tape recorders worked.
 While recording, the wire runs through a recording head that magnetizes the wire, creating an analog audio representation of the original sound with magnetically induced polarity along the wire.

 When playing back recordings, the magnetic field on the wire induces an electric current as it passes through the head.
 That small current is amplified for playback.
 The same method is used for tape recorders.

 The spools, using stainless steel recording wire, provided up to one hour of audio recording.

 In 1899, Valdemar Poulsen, a Danish inventor, developed a device to magnetically record sound on steel wire.
 He patented it and named it the Telegraphone.

 That initial version of a sound recorder had the steel wire wrapped around a metal cylinder.
 Unfortunately, that limited its length since it didn’t have a reel-to-reel wire transport system.

 Later, Poulsen’s company made a version of a dictating machine that used reel-to-reel wire.